 Two brave Carbonites volunteered to take the add-in for a test drive.

 Sandy is a Senior Consultant at BrightCarbon, so she knows PowerPoint like the back of her hand.
 She uses PowerPoint most days but doesn’t do a lot of heavy lifting on slide design.
-Rather, her main jobs are storyboarding and making edits on existing slides.
+Her main jobs are storyboarding and making edits on existing slides.
 She wanted to see whether the tool could help her to be more efficient, even though precise formatting isn’t her main focus.

 Kate is one of our expert Design Consultants.
 She spends all day, every day in PowerPoint and is an absolute wiz with the program.
 Kate produces beautiful slides, from scratch, often at a rapid pace.
-She was hoping that PPT Productivity would fill in some of the gaps in PowerPoint’s tool selection and provide some features that would make her wonder “How did I live before this!?”
+She was hoping that PPT Productivity would fill in some of the gaps in PowerPoint’s tool selection and provide features that would make her wonder “How did I live before this!?”

 Our intrepid reviewers downloaded PPT Productivity’s free trial version, which includes the full set of Power Tools, and got testing.
 Read on to discover their thoughts after a day, a week, and fortnight of using the add-in.